garris9/CensusBusinessSurvey/README.md

 •	Race/Ethnicity - Jesse

-Our work is seperated into folders with an additional folder containing our ETL report and visualization pngs.
+Our work is seperated into seperate folders.